 In 1996, a group of people attempted to scale the mighty Everest.
-On their way down, a snowstorm led to the death of 8 people.
-Among the 8 were 2 elite mountaineers who operated as group leaders and had scaled the Everest many times before.
+On their way down, a snowstorm led to the death of eight people.
+Among the eight casualties were two elite mountaineers who operated as group leaders and had scaled Everest many times before.

-During the ascent, the team faced difficulties due to delay and a possible snowstorm.
+During the ascent, the team faced difficulties due to delays and a possible snowstorm.
 The deadline to reach the summit is 14:00 to complete the descent safely.

 In spite of life-threatening conditions, the 2 veteran mountaineers, decided to proceed further in spite of crossing the deadline of 14:00.
-They were confident of returning home.
-Unfortunately, the conditions ended as a disaster for all 8 who proceeded further.
+They were confident of returning home. but unfortunately, the conditions ended as a disaster.

 Though other unforeseen reasons played a role in the disaster, the lead mountaineers deciding to exceed the turnaround time of 14:00 was one of the primary ones.

 The Chernobyl Nuclear Disaster occurred in 1986.
 In this case, an employee approved a test which he and the operations team did not fully understand.
 Due to their decision, the plant operated at a point beyond the region of safety.